moblidaa/tiresias/README.md

 Currently, There are four types of searches by subject:
 For validated results, where the reference is tagged with the subject in more than one book.
 This is the default search, and retrieves also a list of all sub-subjects and secondary sources.
-It is possible to link directly to this search, for example: https://tiresias.haifa.ac.il/?subj=apollo
 For non-validated primary text results, where the reference is tagged with the subject only once, in one book.
 For secondary literature only, retrieves a list of all sub-subjects and secondary sources.
 Furthermore, it is possible to search by primary text reference.